thetarnav/glitched-writer/README.md

 ### What is Glitched Writer:

 > **A lightweight, glitched, text writing module.
 Highly customizable settings.
-Decoding, decrypting, scrambling, and simply spelling text.**
+Decoding, decrypting, scrambling, and simply spelling out text.**

 ### Features:

--  Manage text animation of **HTML Element**.
-Write, pause, play, add, remove and write more!
+-  Manages text animation of **HTML Element**.
+Write, pause, play, add, remove and write some more!

 -  **Highly customizable** behavior.
 Set of options let you animate the text the way is suits your design.

--  Can be attached to a **HTML Element** for automatic text-displaying.

 -  Callback functions firing on finish and every step.